-One morning Kosiya saw his assistant eating sweetened rice porridge.
-He was invited to join, but refused so he wouldn’t need to ever return any hospitality.
-But he got a deep craving for it that lasted days because he would not “waste” the money to eat some and his unmet desire made him grow weak and pale.
-Finally, unable to bear it any longer, he had his wife prepare the ingredients and he took them to the forest where he could cook and eat in secret; if he cooked in his house others would know about it and want some.
+One morning, Kosiya saw his assistant eating sweetened rice porridge.
+He invited Kosiya to join him, but he refused so he wouldn’t ever need to return the hospitality.
+But he got a deep craving for it that lasted days because he would not “waste” the money to eat some, and his unmet desire made him grow weak and pale.
+Finally, unable to bear it any longer, Kosiya had his wife prepare the ingredients, and he took them to the forest where he could cook and eat in secret: if he cooked in his house, others would know about it and want some.
 He snuck out of his house in disguise and had one of his slaves keep watch near his forest hideout as he cooked so nobody would ask for some.

-Meanwhile, just at that particular moment, the Bodhisatta sat in his heavenly abode and wondered what had become of his decedents.
-He divined that those who had already died had been reborn in heaven, but his great-great-great grandson was a wicked man who had broken the family’s tradition of charity and was destined for hell.
-He assembled the others and they went down to Earth to put the miser on the right path.
-They took the forms of brahmins and approached Kosiya one by one asking for porridge.
-Kosiya insulted the Bodhisatta, who asked for food first, and told him to go away.
-But when the Bodhisatta spoke wise words about how generosity leads to salvation, Kosiya agreed to share a little porridge.
-The next four brahmins approached and in the same manner were begrudgingly invited to eat.
+Meanwhile, just at that moment, the Bodhisatta sat in his heavenly abode and wondered what had become of his descendants.
+He divined that those who had already died had been reborn in heaven, but his great-great-great-grandson was a wicked man destined for hell.
+He assembled his other four relatives and they went down to earth to put the miser on the right path.
+They took the forms of brahmins and one by one approached Kosiya asking for porridge.
+Kosiya insulted the Bodhisatta, who went first, and told him to go away.
+But when the Bodhisatta spoke wise words about how generosity leads to salvation, Kosiya agreed to share a little.
+The next four brahmins approached, and in the same manner were begrudgingly invited to eat.

-When the porridge was ready, Kosiya told the brahmins to use small leaves for eating because there was not enough porridge for six people.
-But their small leaves grew to the size of warrior shields and yet there was still porridge left over after they had all been served.
+When the porridge was ready, Kosiya told the brahmins to use small leaf bowls for eating because there was not enough porridge for six people.
+But their small leaves magically grew to the size of warrior shields, and yet there was still porridge left over after they had all been served.

-As Indra, the Bodhisatta had four heavenly daughters: One day an ascetic visited Indra’s heaven and these four nymphs saw him using a magical paricchattaka flower as a sunshade.
+In heaven, the Bodhisatta had four divine daughters.
+One day a brahmin ascetic visited Indra’s heaven, and these four nymphs saw him using a magical paricchattaka flower as a parasol.
 They all wanted it.
-This ascetic said he had no attachment to it and would give it to whichever of the nymphs was the best.
-Indra did not want to have to choose, making three daughters angry, so he said Kosiya would choose.
-He sent Matali, his charioteer, to take some ambrosia to Kosiya and give him his task – then the four daughters appeared at the four compass points.
-All four made their case as the best, and Kosiya, after a brief conversation with each, chose one as the most virtuous and shared his special food with her alone.
-Soon after, as he was explaining to Matali the reason for his choice, Kosiya died and was reborn in Indra’s heaven.
+This ascetic said he had no attachment to it and would give it to whichever of the daughters was the best.
+Indra did not want to choose, thus making three of his daughters angry, so he said Kosiya would do it.
+He sent Matali to take some ambrosia to Kosiya and give him his task; then the daughters appeared at the four compass points.
+After a brief conversation with each, Kosiya chose one as the most virtuous and shared his special food with her alone.
+Moments later, while explaining the reason for his choice to Matali, Kosiya died and was reborn in Indra’s heaven.
 The Bodhisatta was so glad to see Kosiya that he gave him his chosen daughter to be his chief wife.

 In the Lifetime of the Buddha

-The descendants of the Bodhisatta who came before Kosiya were earlier births of Moggallana, Maha Kassapa, Ananda, and Anuruddha, four of the Buddha’s top disciples, while the ascetic with the paricchattaka flower and the chosen daughter were Sariputta and Uppalavanna, two more top disciples.
+The descendants of the Bodhisatta who came before Kosiya were earlier births of Moggallana, Maha Kassapa, Ananda, and Anuruddha, four of the Buddha’s top disciples.
+The ascetic with the paricchattaka flower and the chosen daughter were earlier births of Sariputta and Uppalavanna, two more top disciples.